Shola Jimoh

-Olusola El-Ameen Opemipo "Shola" Jimoh (born April 8, 2008) is a soccer player who plays as a forward for York United FC in the Canadian Premier League.
+Olusola El-Ameen Opemipo "Shola" Jimoh (born April 8, 2008) is a soccer player who plays as a forward for Inter Toronto FC in the Canadian Premier League.
 Born in England, he represents Canada at youth level.

 Early life

 Jimoh was born in Newcastle-Upon-Tyne, England and grew up in Brampton, Ontario, Canada.
 Jimoh began playing soccer after a teacher at school spotted him playing in the schoolyard and recommended to his parents to register him in the sport.

 He then began playing with Brampton East SC at age six.
 He later joined the Toronto FC Academy, followed by a stint with the United Football Academy.

 Club career

 In September 2023, Jimoh signed a developmental contract with York United FC in the Canadian Premier League.

 In June 2024, he signed an Exceptional Young Talent contract with the club through 2026, with an option for 2027.
 On June 9, 2024, he made his professional debut in a substitute appearance against Vancouver FC.

 He scored his first goal on July 13 against Cavalry FC, becoming the league's second-youngest ever goal-scorer at 16 years and 96 days of age (behind T.J.
 Tahid).

 On September 13, 2024, he started his first professional match, scoring his second goal, in a 1-1 draw with Valour FC.
 In his first season, he scored four goals across all competitions, of which two were game-winning goals, while also recording one assist.

 International career

-Jimoh played with the Canada U15 at the 2023 CONCACAF Boys' Under-15 Championship.
+Jimoh was born in England to Nigerian parents, and moved to Canada at a young age.
+He holds dual Canadian and British citizenship.
+He played with the Canada U15 at the 2023 CONCACAF Boys' Under-15 Championship.

 In November 2024, Jimoh was called to a training camp with the Canada senior team for the first time, as a 16 year old, being the only non-MLS player called to the North American-based player camp.
 Immediately following the senior camp, he joined the Canada U17 for a pair of international friendlies.

 He made his debut in the first match against Costa Rica U17, followed by scoring his first international goal for Canada with the U17s in the next match on November 18, in a friendly against Mexico U17.

+In January 2026, he was called up to the Canada senior team, ahead of a friendly against Guatemala.
+He started in the match against Guatamala, however, as it was designated a B-level friendly, it did not count as an official senior cap.